Divya Maderna

-Divya Maderna is an Indian politician from Rajasthan.
+Divya Mahipal Maderna is an Indian politician from Rajasthan.
 She is a member of the Indian National Congress (INC) and was elected as MLA of the Osian constituency in the 2018 elections.

 Life

 Maderna is the daughter of government minister Mahipal Maderna and Leela Maderna.
 Her grandfather Parasram Maderna also worked in politics, serving as a cabinet minister in the Rajasthan Legislative Assembly.

 Maderna holds a post-graduate degree in economics from the University of Nottingham, England.
 In 2010, at the age of 26, she successfully contested the District council polls in Osian, Jodhpur.
 She contested the Rajasthan legislative assembly elections in 2018 for Osian, Jodhpur on a ticket of the Indian National Congress and won.

-She lost in 2023 Rajasthan Legislative Assembly Election to Bhera Ram Choudhary of BJP.
+She lost in the 2023 Rajasthan Legislative Assembly Election to Bhera Ram Choudhary of the BJP.